dreamsofcode-io/goprojects/04-url-shortener/README.md

 The goal of this project is to create a full URL shortener web app using Go.

-To see this in action, I have my own version hosted at: https://drms.app
+To see this in action, I have my own version hosted at [https://dree.my](https://dree.my)

 Please feel free to reference this app when building your own.